quangvu0702/git_tutorial/3_modify_file.md

    - Now you can create new repository, add files, modify files, add files, commit files to "local git" and push files to "git server".
 Next step we learn to create a branch, and know why we need to create new branch.

- 4. Your exercise is create new files, then commit to "local git" then push to "git server.
+ 4. Your exercise is create new files, then commit to "local git" then push to "git server".
     - Hint:
     ```
     git add